about 1 year ago

 Meeting dates: 2009: June 23-24 (all day), Nov.
 18, Dec.
 15; 2010: Jan.
 13, Feb.
 10, Mar.
 9, Mar.
 30, April 17, April 24, May 8, May 15, Oct.
 27, Nov.
 17; 2011: Feb.
 26, Mar.
 9, April 9, May 7, Aug.
 15, Sept.
 10, Oct.
 1, Oct.
 15, Oct.
 29; reviewed by Cabinet, Nov.
 14; and, in 2012, by Administrative Council, Jan.
 25; public comment meeting Feb.
 3; reviewed by Board of Education in work session Feb.
 7; reviewed by Cultural Para-Educators Mar.
 6; continued review and revision by Equity Working Group Mar.
 10, June 15 (all day), July 25 (all day), Sept.
 8, Sept.
 15, Sept.
 28, Oct.
 8, and Oct.
 20. Every feedback comment has been documented and discussed by the Equity Working Group (see related document).

 Original Equity Committee (formed 2006): Ronalda Cadiente Brown (former OIS coordinator; now UAS PITAAS director), Sally Donaldson (counselor DHMS – continued through 2012), Rhonda Hickok (former OIS coordinator; now AP, TMHS), Fred Hiltner (former teacher, Harborview), Alberta Jones (former OIS coordinator; now UAS Assoc.
-Prof), Angie Lunda (former principal, Gastineau; now Hoonah superintendent), Haifa Sadighi (former ESL coordinator; now AP, FDMS, continued through 2012), Cinda Stanek (former teacher, Gastineau), Dale Staley (APJDHS; now DHMS), Charla Wright (former assistant superintendent), Carmen Katasse (former principal, Riverbend), Peggy Cowan (former superintendent).
+Prof), Angie Lunda (former principal, Gastineau), Haifa Sadighi (former ESL coordinator; now AP, FDMS), Cinda Stanek (teacher, Gastineau), Dale Staley (former AP, JDHS), Charla Wright (former assistant superintendent), Carmen Katasse (former principal, Riverbend), Peggy Cowan (former superintendent).

-Additional Contributors, 2009-2012: Ryan Alsup (Principal, JDHS), Barbara Arena (former sped, GV), Patti Bippus (former principal, TMHS), Ann Boochever (AB), Cory Crossett (4-5-6 teacher, Montessori), Brenda Edwards (teacher, TCLL; now GST principal), Pam Garcia (instructional coach, AB), Kristin Garot (teacher, TMHS), Josh Jackson (teacher, HV), Mischa Plunkett Jackson (Johnson-O’Malley, JDHS), Sheila Keller (teacher, JCCS), Dan Larson (principal, TMHS), Sarah Marino (Principal, YDAHS), Andra Martin (cultural para, RV), Barbara Cadiente-Nelson (coordinator K-12 Native Student Success), Anya Nelson (former cultural leadership teacher, DHMS), Laury Scandling (Assistant Superintendent), Hunter Silides (former teacher, TMHS), Brita Steinberger (sped teacher, YDAHS), Lorrie Wright (specialist, MRCS)
+Additional Contributors, 2009-2012: Ryan Alsup (Principal, JDHS), Barbara Arena (former sped, GV), Patti Bippus (former principal, TMHS), Ann Boochever (former teacher, AB), Cory Crossett (4-5-6 teacher, Montessori), Brenda Edwards (teacher, TCLL; now GST principal), Pam Garcia (former instructional coach, AB, now instructional coach, MRCS & RVB), Kristin Garot (former teacher, TMHS, now principal, YDAHS and Montessori), Josh Jackson (teacher, HV), Mischa Plunkett Jackson (Johnson-O’Malley, JDHS), Sheila Keller (former teacher, JCCS, now teacher, AB), Dan Larson (principal, TMHS), Sarah Marino (former principal, YDAHS), Andra Martin (cultural para, RVB & GST), Barbara Cadiente-Nelson (coordinator K-12 Native Student Success), Anya Nelson (former cultural leadership teacher, DHMS, current teacher, FDMS), Laury Scandling (former Assistant Superintendent), Hunter Silides (former teacher, TMHS), Brita Steinberger (sped teacher, YDAHS), Lorrie Wright (specialist, MRCS)

 The pertinent language from which the standards are drawn, follows: